-Programmatic Activity: Submit a representative list of your programmatic activities for the past three years/seasons (e.g., 2014 or 2014-15; 2015 or 2015-16; 2016 or 2016-17).
+Submit a representative list of your programmatic history for the past three years/seasons prior to the application deadline (e.g., 2016 or 2016-17; 2017 or 2017-18; 2018 or 2018-19).

-This list should demonstrate eligibility (i.e., your organization's three-year history of programming) and the artistic excellence and merit of your organization.
+This list should demonstrate eligibility (i.e., your organization's three-year history of arts programming) and the artistic excellence and merit of your organization.
 For the purpose of defining eligibility, "three-year history" refers to when an organization began its programming and not when it incorporated or received nonprofit, tax-exempt status.
 Where available, include arts or cultural programming that has a relationship to the project for which you are requesting support (e.g., show examples of previous festival programming if your project is for a festival).
 For projects that involve touring, list your organization's touring activities for the past three years/seasons.